 Asset Quality Score

-Bankrate uses this test to estimate the impact of problem assets, such as unpaid mortgages, on the credit union's loan loss reserves and overall capitalization.
+In this test, Bankrate tries to estimate the impact of troubled assets, such as unpaid loans, on the credit union's capitalization and allocated loan loss reserves.

-A credit union with large numbers of these kinds of assets may eventually be forced to use capital to cover losses, diminishing its buffer of equity.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in lower earnings and potentially more risk of a failure in the future.
+A credit union with a large number of these kinds of assets could eventually be forced to use capital to absorb losses, diminishing its buffer of equity.
+Many of those assets are also likely to be in non-accrual status and no longer earning money, diminishing earnings and increasing the chances of a future failure.